rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

   - Use updated kexts and drivers in post install
 - Boot from new Clover Drive
 - If system boots
-  - Mount EFI partition of Macintosh HD
+  - Mount EFI partition of macOS HD
   - Backup `EFI` to `EFI-Backups`
   - Install new Clover version to EFI partition
   - Copy updated kexts and drivers during post install